-The Department is also supported by 5 civilian employees who perform various duties, such as Records Management, Data Processing, Vehicle Fleet Support & Facility Maintenance.
+The Department is also supported by 6 civilian employees who perform various duties, such as Records Management, Data Processing, Vehicle Fleet Support & Facility Maintenance.

-The Department is comprised of 6 overall functions:
+The Department is comprised of 4 overall functions:

 (Click on a division to learn more)

 Moreover, Problem-Oriented Policing (POP) emphasizes the use of analysis and assessment to address crime and disorder problems.
 The origins of the POP approach can be found in the work conducted by police scholar Herman Goldstein, and its application has led to promising practices in crime reduction strategies among police agencies across the nation and around the world.

 POP offers police a multifaceted approach to solving problems and preventing new ones from occurring.
 For example, a key element of POP is the Scanning, Analysis, Response, and Assessment (SARA) problem-solving process, from which police can develop informed responses that may reduce the number of incidents from occurring or the harm resulting from those incidents.
-The Problem Analysis Triangle offers yet another lens through which police can effectively analyze crime problems and develop solutions that remove opportunities for those crimes to occur.
+The Problem Analysis Triangle offers yet another lens through which police can effectively analyze crime problems and develop solutions that remove opportunities for those crimes to occur